Are Trump’s tariffs taking a toll on him in the Midwest?

 PUTIN (as interpreted): Yes, I did.
 Yes I did.
 He talked about bringing the Russian relationship back to normal.

+The White House finally corrected the transcript to include the question later Thursday.

-And why does it matter?
+And why did this all matter?
 Just this week, Trump claimed via Twitter that Russia “will be pushing very hard for the Democrats” in November.
 “I’m very concerned that Russia will be fighting very hard to have an impact on the upcoming Election.
 Based on the fact that no President has been tougher on Russia than me, they will be pushing very hard for the Democrats.
 They definitely don’t want Trump!” he said.

 Bill Shine’s already made an imprint at the Trump White House